prajwalkrai/E-Commerce-Website/README.md

 - Newsletter signup section for users to stay updated with the latest news and offers.
 - Footer with contact information, social media links, and other relevant details.

-- ## Library for different fonts on website
+- ## Library

-- Font Awesome library used
+- Font Awesome library used for different font used in website.

   ## The DOM is used to interact with specific elements on the web page.